 |Does not burn plants|

 When the mama mites sense the smell of the spray (the dead zone), they will think twice before landing on the leaves & laying eggs there.
 The soap & oils may dissolve their soft body or protective coat.
 It's the smell + the dissolving that work together to keep insects away.
 Neem oil also messes with their reproduction system a bit.

 If they have been scared by the spray once, they have the 'memory' not to find that spot to reproduce again.
-Hope they have a good memory.
+Hopefully they have a good memory.
 It's better to prevent this than treating it afterwards.
 Because you know they may come again seasonally.

 Mealybug usually attacks the caudex & roots of adenium.
 It can make your adenium weak & lessen the overall ability to process water and nutrients.
-This also cause the yellowing & dropping of adenium leaves.
+This also causes the yellowing & dropping of adenium leaves.

 Here you can see the white little creature with 2 antennas:

 In this case, the adenium leaves may turn duller, droopy, not glossy & more yellow.
 The caudex may get shrunk smaller.

 To save your plants, dig them up.
 Wash the whole body thoroughly with water.
 If it's really bad, use some purple insecticide like Starkle G to spray around the roots.
 Leave it in shade for 7-10 days.
-Then, replant your tree into new soil.
+Then, replant your plant into new soil.
 Be careful when using chemical insecticide because most of them to a degree are toxic.

-If it's not too severe, you can also use some onion juice or the spray recipe above with the oils & soap.
+If it's not too severe, you can also use some onion juice or the spray recipe we've shared above with the oils & soap.
 Spray around the leaves or pour some around the roots, where these little guys usually start their lives.